The Three Box Model

 forgetting--the serial position curve:

 At what two places is recall best?
 Implications?
-Why is it good there?
+How could interference explain why recall is good in those two places?

 Where is recall poor?
-Why would it be so poor there?
+How could interference explain why recall is so poor there?

 #2 Inadequate cues as a cause of retrieval failure